btcguide/btcguide.github.io/_pages/equipment.md

 (more [here](/setup-computer/)).

 For advanced users, you can [run your own Bitcoin Core node](setup-computer/bitcoin-node) for more details.

+K3tan has a video that shows you how to set up Bitcoin Core [here](https://www.youtube.com/watch?v=fx_mLXISrfM&list=PLCRbH-IWlcW2A_kpx2XwAMgT0rcZEZ2Cg&index=4)

 {% include next_steps.md next_url="/setup-computer" next_name="Configure Your Computer" %}